Sun59/poccim/docs/about.md

-Pour le Rohan kor for
+Pour le Rohan kor for the